 Lacing a bicycle wheel is a tricky task.
 Even the regular doers consider it a bit technical.
 So, it is okay if you are reading multiple sources and going through several videos to get this part done.
 When you will do it once, you’ll be able to manage it better the next time.

-We’ll keep everything in detail, so you won’t have to look for a technical term while you try to lace up your wheel.
+We’ll keep everything in detail, so you won’t have to look for a technical term while you try to lace up your bicycle wheels.

 Where to start?